hoikeiblahblahblah/Slave-to-the-algorithm/Week 8/ReadMe.md

 <img src = "images/multipleobject.gif">

 Besides that, the depth image I’m getting from kinetic v2 sensor has a width of 512 and height of 424, which I didn’t expect the size to be this small.
-Kinect image vs my laptop screen:
+Kinect image output size vs my laptop screen size:
 <img src = "images/size.png">